 Integrated Project Delivery

-Structural precast components can be erected in a relatively short period of time because they interlock to support one another.
+Structural precast components interlock to support one another so they can be erected in a relatively short period of time.
 Simpler installation requires fewer crew members, which means less traffic and waste on a job site.
-For the general contractor, the precast advantage is a cleaner and safer job site with less risk and more assurance of a smooth and successful project flow.
+A cleaner and safer job site means less risk and more assurance of a smooth and successful project flow.

 Increased Value to Owner